Developer(s) – Square

 From a technical standpoint, there were a few minor improvements made departing from Final Fantasy X; most notably in the facial expressions of central characters.
-A couple of the locations within the game have also been re-designed, with a few new locations within familiar ones thrown in for good measure, such as the dungeons of Zanarkand and the floating ruins atop Mt Gagazet.
+A couple of the locations within the game have also been re-designed, with a few new locations within familiar ones thrown in for good measures, such as the dungeons of Zanarkand and the floating ruins atop Mt Gagazet.
 Although the majority of the open world in the game is taken directly from the original game, which some players may criticize it for, I look at that as being both practical and realistic.

 Gameplay – 8/10

 The basic premise of gameplay works pretty differently from most other games in the franchise.
 It involves the main characters taking many different missions throughout Spira, with the options of choosing where they may go from the beginning; eliminating the initial sense of linearity synonymous with most main entries in the Final Fantasy series.
 In addition, the combat also has a few changes, with it relying on the active time system to determine which character attacks next.
-Character classes also work much differently, swapping out the sphere grid in favour of giving the player the option to make character swap out their class at will, making it easier for each character to become a jack of all trades.
-Though I prefer the sphere grid system from Final Fantasy X, this system worked particularly well, and to me, was the last great Final Fantasy combat system before Square Enix changed it for the worse.
+Character classes also work much differently, swapping out the sphere grid in favor of giving the player the option to make character swap out their class at will, making it easier for each character to become a jack of all trades.
+Though I prefer the sphere grid system from Final Fantasy X, this system worked particularly well, and to me, it was the last great Final Fantasy combat system before Square Enix changed it for the worse.

 Controls – 10/10

-Despite the new take on combat, it is still particularly simple to get to grips with, and otherwise, the rest of the game plays out more-or-less identical to the previous game, with which there were also no problems.
+Despite the new take on combat, it is still particularly simple to get to grips with, and otherwise, the rest of the game plays out more or less identical to the previous game, with which there were also no problems.

 Lifespan – 8/10